 Rupa Goswami cites verse SB 11.3.21 in the Bhakti rasamrta sindhu to describe both the guru and the disciple.
-Sanatana Goswami also cites this same verse in his book Hari Bhakti Vilāsa in a similar context, and Gopal Bhatta Goswami elaborates on it further in his commentary.
+Gopala Bhatta Goswami also cites this same verse in his book Hari Bhakti Vilāsa in a similar context, and Sanatana Goswami elaborates on it further in his commentary.
 Maharajji’s translation of the book and commentary from the Sanskrit into Hindi is here.

 The verse is as follows –